A Representation Transformation of Parametric Feynman Integrals: Introduction

-Calculation of Feynman integrals is essential in high-energy physics.
-There are several representations of Feynman integrals.
-The most famous one is the Feynman-parameter representation~\cite{Feynman:1949zx,Nambu:1957shl,Nakanishi:1957,Symanzik:1958}.
-Some variants of the Feynman-parameter representation are the Lee-Pomeransky representation~\cite{Lee2013,Lee:2014tja} and the one used by the author in refs.~\cite{Chen:2019mqc,Chen:2019fzm,Chen:2020wsh}.
-Another now widely used representation is the Baikov's representation~\cite{Baikov:1996rk,Baikov:1996iu}.
-Obviously these two representations should be equivalent, since both of them are derived from the momentum representation.
-But it was not clear how to directly derive one representation from another.
-The first step towards solving this problem is made in this article.
-The representation used in refs.~\cite{Chen:2019mqc,Chen:2019fzm,Chen:2020wsh} and the Baikov's representation are characterized by two polynomials respectively.
-It is shown that these two polynomials are related to each other through a transformation.
-The transformation is described in \cref{sec:transf}, and the equivalence of the obtained representation with the Baikov's representation is proved in \cref{sec:Baik}.
+While it is evident that these two representations should be equivalent, since both are derived from the momentum representation, it was not clear how to directly derive one representation from the other.
+This problem is addressed in this letter.
+It is demonstrated that these two representations are related by a simple transformation.

+This letter is organized as follows.
+A transformation on homogeneous polynomials is introduced in section \ref{sec:PolTransf}.
+The transformation is then applied to parametric Feynman integrals in section \ref{sec:ReprTransf}.
+It is proven that the two representations related through this transformation are dual to each other.
+The equivalence between the dual representation and the Baikov representation is proven in section \ref{sec:Baik}.